 In comparison to other web hosts, their rates are consistently the most affordable.
 So Bluehost offers many things that others can’t compete with.
 And on top of everything, client websites hosted on Bluehost often boast an industry-leading 99.99% uptime.

 Is WordPress Free With Bluehost?

-Bluehost offers WordPress hosting for as little as $2.95 per month for a one-year plan.
+No, WordPress is not free with Bluehost.
+But Bluehost does offer WordPress hosting for as little as $2.95 per month for a one-year plan.
 When you sign up for this Bluehost package, WordPress will be pre-installed for you.